 - To refrain from knowingly dealing in stolen numismatic items.

-- To refrain from knowingly dealing in counterfeit, altered, repaired or “doctored” numismatic items without fully disclosing their status to my customer.
+- To refrain from knowingly dealing in counterfeit, altered, repaired or “doctored” numismatic items without fully disclosing their status to our customer.
 Coin doctoring refers to the alteration of any portion of a coin, when that process includes any of the following:

 - Movement, addition to, or otherwise altering of metal, so that a coin appears to be in a better state of preservation, or more valuable than it otherwise would be.
 A few examples are plugging, whizzing, polishing, engraving, “lasering” and adding or removing mint marks.